go-juicedev/juice-doc/source/middleware.rst

     // ExecHandler defines the handler of the exec. type ExecHandler func(ctx context.Context, query string, args ...any) (sql.Result, error)

+    // Middleware defines the interface for intercepting and processing SQL statement executions.
+    // It implements the interceptor pattern, allowing cross-cutting concerns like logging,
-    // Middleware is a wrapper of QueryHandler and ExecHandler. type Middleware interface {
+    // timeout management, and connection switching to be handled transparently. type Middleware interface {
-    	// QueryContext wraps the QueryHandler.
+    	// QueryContext intercepts and processes SELECT query executions.
+    	// It receives the statement, configuration, and the next handler in the chain.
+    	// Must return a QueryHandler that processes the actual query execution.
-    	QueryContext(stmt Statement, next QueryHandler) QueryHandler
+    	QueryContext(stmt Statement, configuration Configuration, next QueryHandler) QueryHandler

-    	// ExecContext wraps the ExecHandler.
+    	// ExecContext intercepts and processes INSERT/UPDATE/DELETE executions.
+    	// It receives the statement, configuration, and the next handler in the chain.
+    	// Must return an ExecHandler that processes the actual execution.
-    	ExecContext(stmt Statement, next ExecHandler) ExecHandler
+    	ExecContext(stmt Statement, configuration Configuration, next ExecHandler) ExecHandler }
-    }

 中间件的作用是在执行SQL语句之前，对SQL语句进行一些处理，比如SQL语句的日志记录，SQL语句的缓存等等。